Tax Evasion Risk Management Using a Hybrid Unsupervised Outlier Detection Method: The HUNOD Method

-The method we propose combines unsupervised clustering and representational learning algorithms additionally incorporating domain knowledge into the used unsupervised algorithms and enhancing the interpretability of detected outliers by training supervised, explainable-by-design surrogate models over the results of unsupervised learning algorithms.
 The constituent components of the method and the corresponding dataflow are schematically illustrated in Figure~\ref{fig1_method}.
-A modification of $K$-means incorporating domain knowledge in terms of feature weights is used to detect a broad set of outliers.
-This part is described in Section~\ref{K_means_with_ponders}.
-A domain-knowledge scoring indicator is then utilized to identify a subset of business entities for which we can state a non-suspicious tax related behavior with a very high confidence.
+A modification of $K$-means incorporating relevant domain knowledge in terms of feature weights is used to detect a broad set of outliers.
+This part of HUNOD is described in Section~\ref{K_means_with_ponders}.
+A domain-knowledge scoring indicator is then utilized to identify a subset of business entities for which we can state non-suspicious tax related behavior with a very high confidence.
 The instances in this subset constitute the training dataset for an autoencoder.
 The training dataset for the autoencoder is validated by cross-checking with outliers identified by $K$-means with ponders.
 The autoencoder is then applied to all instances that are not in the training dataset to identify a narrower set of outliers.
-The set of outliers identified by the autoencoder is also verified against outliers detected by K-mean with ponders.
+The set of outliers identified by the autoencoder is also verified against outliers detected by $K$-means with ponders.
 This whole process is explained in Section~\ref{AEOD}.
-In the final step of HUNDO method the input dataset is extended by a binary feature indicating whether the corresponding instance is an outlier by the autoencoder.
+In the final step of HUNOD method the input dataset is extended by a binary feature indicating whether the corresponding instance is an outlier by the autoencoder.
 A decision tree is trained on this extended dataset in order to obtain the explainable surrogate model for detected outliers, Section~\ref{ESM}.

 Throughout this section, we assume that the input tax dataset, denoted by $D$, is composed of instances (business entities) described by real-valued attributes or features, denoted by $f_{1}$ to $f_{d}$, where $d$ is the total number of features.
 This means that present categorical features are converted into real-valued features by employing the one-hot-encoding transformation prior to the application of our hybrid outlier detection method.